-Here are a few suggestions we’ve gathered in for any size group, along with practical tips that make a big difference to hanging around outside.
+Here are a few suggestions and practical tips we’ve gathered in that make a big difference to hanging around outside.

 Being warm and dry makes a HUGE difference to how long you can stay outside and how much you enjoy it.
 You don’t have to buy more kit – just layer up as much as you can and be inventive (socks for gloves anyone?!).
 Adults tend to stand around more than children, so chances are you’ll need the most layers.
 And hats do seem to make a big difference.

 As we know, being active generates heat, and outdoor games are a great way to get you moving.
 Most can even be played with just one adult, one child.
 You know the classics – tig/tag, hide and seek, chase.
 But we also love the different local games, names and versions of things.
 A good Nottingham one was always Dobby Off Ground: you can’t be caught ‘out’ if your feet aren’t touching the ground.
 Really good in playgrounds or where there are bits of wood or drains or anything that is not pavement to stand on.
 Tell us your favourites!